Did you fail recently? It is because you are a loser. Winners win, and losers lose. Failure is something to be recognized and fought against.

-A toddler doesn’t learn to walk by examining the times it fell over, it learns to walk by copying and improving its successful toddles.
+A toddler doesn’t learn to walk by examining the times it fell over; it learns to walk by copying and improving its successful toddlers.

 For example, Jimmy wants to find a girlfriend.
 He tries various methods and fails.
 What Jimmy needs is a little success, so he can learn what “to do” rather than what “not to do.”

 He would benefit more from a mentor teaching him what to do rather than 600 mentors teaching him 600 things he shouldn’t do.

 Far more can be learned from success.
 The only problem that people face is that they don’t take the time to learn from success.

 Many people spend so long celebrating the success that they never analyze it to the point where they may learn from it and repeat it.